 Over the coming months many of these Afghans will begin arriving in Australia to start a new life as so many others have done before them.

 It has been especially difficult for the new arrivals due to the Covid lockdowns across Sydney and Melbourne and the closure of most stores.
-Simple things like going to the shops to buy clothes is not an option and most charity services are shut down.
+Simple things like going to the shops to buy clothes was not an option and most charity services remain shut to people who cannot prove 'double vaccination'.
 Government services provide their processing, but it has been up to our community networks to assist the new arrivals.
 Great work everyone!

 In specific areas where our new Afghan arrivals have been placed temporarily or permanently we have seen

 Making larger donations to MSC fund